Documents to download

 In September 2021, the Turing Scheme replaced the Erasmus+ programme in providing funding for participants in UK universities to go on international study and work placements.
 The decision not to fund students coming to the UK as part of the Turing Scheme has prompted concern there will be a decrease in international students and the benefits they bring to the UK.

-In October 2020, a new ‘student route’ for international students applying for visas to study in the UK opened.
+The student visa route is the main visa category for international students coming to study at a higher education institution.
 How long students can stay depends on the length of their course and their previous studies in the UK.
 Degree-level students can usually stay for up to five years.

-The Sunak Government reaffirmed its commitment to the International Education Strategy but said this should not be at the expense of commitments to lower and more beneficial migration overall.
-In May 2023 it announced some new restrictions on student visa conditions, which came into effect in January 2024.
+Some new restrictions on student visa conditions came into effect in January 2024.
 People coming to do taught postgraduate courses lost the right to bring dependant family members to the UK, and new students have been prevented from switching into a work visa before the end of their course.
-Justifying the changes, Home Office Ministers argued that “universities should be in the education business, not the immigration business.”

-A review of the Graduate route published by the Migration Advisory Committee in May 2024 advised against further changes to student visa routes at this stage and said that any significant restrictions on the Graduate route “should only be considered once the structural funding issues in the higher education sector have been addressed.”
-The Committee didn’t find widespread abuse of the Graduate visa or evidence it is undermining the integrity and quality of the UK higher education system.
-It did highlight concerns about poor practice by some international student recruitment agents.
-The Sunak Government said it would introduce more stringent compliance standards for sponsoring education institutions and their use of recruitment agents.
-It also said it remained concerned that the Graduate route isn’t attracting the highest earners.
+A review of the Graduate route published by the Migration Advisory Committee in May 2024 didn’t find widespread abuse of the Graduate visa or evidence it is undermining the integrity and quality of the UK higher education system.
+The Committee did highlight concerns about poor practice by some international student recruitment agents.
+Shortly before the 2024 general election the Sunak Government announced plans to introduce more stringent compliance standards for sponsoring education institutions and their use of recruitment agents.
+The Home Secretary has confirmed the government will proceed with those measures.

 Research income from the EU was worth £772 million to UK universities in 2022/23, or 11% of total research income.
 It included grants and contracts from EU Government bodies, charities, and the private sector.
 Research income from non-EU overseas sources was £727 million, or 10% of all research income in the same year.